 Prof. Ian Dell’Antonio: Distribution of dark matter in the Universe and the evolution of the dark energy density using gravitational lensing and other astrophysical techniques.
-Opening available for summer 2011.

 Prof. Jay Tang: Seeking talented and enthusiastic undergraduates to participate in research on bacterial swimming and cell crawling.
 Work involves experiments using various microscopy techniques, as well as computer modeling and simulations.

 Prof. Derek Stein: Available projects are: DNA dynamics in solid-state nanopores, DNA dynamics in nanofluidic structures, Single-molecule DNA manipulation using optical tweezers, and Electrokinetic energy harvesting in nanofluidic channels.

 Prof. Humphrey Maris: Opening for a student to work on the behavior of electrons in superfluid helium.
 We have succeeded in making a movie showing the motion of a single electron.
 This research could include both experiment and theory.

 Prof. Vesna Mitrovic: Current opening for students to work on simulating NMR spectra in materials exhibiting exotic magnetic and orbital orders.
 Also, to work on various aspects of application of NMR to quantum computing.

 Prof. Gang Xiao: Research: fabrication, characterization, and study of magnetic tunneling junctions and spintronic systems.
 A candidate should be interested in working on various research projects.
 Students must be US citizens or permanent residents.
 If not, he or she will need to apply for UTRA for the summer.